Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields

 We have given a high resolution interpolation (from $ 5km \times 5km $ to $ 1km \times 1km $) for the region near NEOM, an upcoming smart city in Saudi Arabia.
 This downscaling can improve our understanding of the wind patterns. \cite{sanchez2020effect} have explored how the change in wind direction affect wind turbine performance.

 Hence understanding the exact wind patterns in a high resolution field will help in wind energy setup in the area.
-Figure \ref{fig:10} gives a visual representation of the spatial interpolation carried out using \textbf{Biv.DeepKriging}.
+Figure \ref{fig:10} gives a visual representation of the spatial interpolation carried out using BDK.